fatma2585/bhml/README.md

 from bhml import visual

 # from bhml import entry
-# Load observational data
-data = entry(RA,DEC,Z,M,LB, Me,Le)    #Add all the parameters you may need from the catalog
+# Load observational data.
+Add all the parameters you may need from the catalog
+Usage:
+data = entry(RA,DEC,Z,M,LB, Me,Le)

 # from bhml import classify
-#classify the quasars into subsets with specific redshift bins, in each redshift bin you could make subsets of any parmater you want in our example we made it for masses
+#classify the quasars into subsets with specific redshift bins, in each redshift bin you could make subsets of any parameter you want in our example we made it for masses
 Z_ranges = [(0.0, 1.0), (1.0, 2.0), (2, 3), (3, 4), (4, 5), (5, 6), (6, 7), (7, 8)]
 M_ranges = [(3, 7.5), (7.5, 8.5), (8.5, 9.5), (9.5, 11.5)]
+Usage:
 subsets = classify(data, Z_ranges, M_ranges)

 # from bhml import submean
+Used in getting the mean point of all the parameters in each subset.
+This function gives an abstract vision of these subsets and enables us to study the relations between the parameters of the catalog abstractly.
+This function assumes a normal distribution for the subsets. parameter: is the index of the parameter in the data, we want to get its mean values (M, paramter=3).
+Usage:
+MZ = def submean(subsets,Z_ranges,M_ranges,parameter=4)

-from bhml import visual
+#from bhml import visual
+This Function is used to visualize the evolution of any two parameters with the cosmic time.
+(MZ, BZ, MZe, BZe): the parameters we got their means from the previous function. grading: the smoothing factor.
+Usage:
+evolution = visual(Z_ranges, MZ, BZ, MZe, BZe, Zlimit=2.0, grading=300, kernal=3)